dukeofharen/httplaceholder/docs/docs.md

 - Refresh: retrieves all stubs from HttPlaceholder.
 - Add stubs: opens a form where you can create new stubs.
 - Download stubs as YAML: downloads the current filtered selection of stubs as a YAML file.
 When no filter is provided, all stubs are downloaded.
-- Upload stubs: allows you to upload multiple YAML stub files.
+- Import stubs: allows you to upload multiple YAML stub files or add stubs in other kinds of ways.
 - Delete all stubs: as the name suggests, deletes ALL stubs from HttPlaceholder.
 - Disable stubs: disables the current filtered selection of stubs.
 If no filter is specified, all stubs are disabled.
 - Enable stubs: enables the current filtered selection of stubs.
 If no filter is specified, all stubs are enabled.